business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Welcome to the sad reality of customer service and the bane of businesses: customers who think the person on the other end of the phone, live chat or email isn’t human.

-If someone verbally abuses you or your staff or makes working an unpleasant experience, get rid of them.
-Your company needs your employees’ loyalty more than it needs a high-maintenance customer who can’t demonstrate basic courtesy.
+If someone verbally abuses you or your staff or makes work an otherwise unpleasant experience, get rid of them.
+Your company needs your employees’ loyalty more than a high-maintenance customer who can’t demonstrate basic courtesy.

 5. The customer takes up too much company time.